HairyDan/heliosx/README.md

 # Genovia Consultation API

-A small Spring Boot service that exposes a consultation questionnaire and evaluates basic eligibility rules to be prescribed the Genovian Pear.
+A small Spring Boot service that exposes a consultation questionnaire and evaluates basic eligibility rules to be prescribed the Genovian Pear antidote.

 ## Running the service